 2. The official lists of all applicants by grade will be open to inspection by the applicants for a 30-minute period prior to the scheduled drawing.
 The names on each list will be consecutively numbered, beginning with the number “1”.

 3.The lottery official will blindly draw numbers, one by one from the container, and will publicly announce each number.
 An impartial recorder will confirm and record each number exactly in the order it was drawn to create an order of entry for applicants.

 4The order of entry will determine the order in which openings will be filled in each grade.
 When a class is full, the order of entry will form a waiting list.

 Early Admission to Kindergarten at Hope Charter Leadership Academy

 Hope Charter Leadership Academy strongly discourages the enrollment of students prior to age five.
 It is our experience and belief that children benefit from the stimulation and preparation of a preschool or less structured educational environment in their preparation for school readiness and academic/social success.
 If a parent chooses to apply for early admission to kindergarten, all criteria in the following policy must be met.
 This policy is aligned with the NC State Board of Education Policy 16 NCAC 6E.0105, delineates the standards for early admission to kindergarten, and is stated below.

-To determine the eligibility of a four-year-old child to enter kindergarten, the executive director or associate director shall confer with a committee of professional educators to consider for each child the following factors:
+To determine the eligibility of a four-year-old child to enter kindergarten, the Principal and Instructional Curriculum Specialist shall confer with a committee of professional educators to consider for each child the following factors:

 1Student Aptitude.
 The child shall be precocious in academic and social development and shall score at the 98th percentile on a standard individual test of intelligence on either the Stanford-Binet or The Wechsler Preschool and Primary Scale of Intelligence administered by a licensed psychologist.